RamNull/reactor/docs/index.md

                 boundedElastic-1 --> Final: DATA!

             ```

-            if you want to have a different thread pool to work on it use `publishOn()`
+            boundedElastic is used to run blocking I/O opperations on a different thread pool other than the event loop so it works only with subscribeOn. if you want to have a different type of thread pool to work on it use `publishOn()`

         - ### publishOn
             To control Downstream Execution (operators) like map and filter. `publishOn()` switches the thread for all subsequent operations till we see a new `publishOn()`